Yangxinsix/myqueue/docs/configuration.rst

 One use case would be to limit the disk-space used by running tasks.
 Not that tasks that fail will be counted as still running, so you will have to ``mq rm`` those and also remember to remove big files left behind.

+One can also changed the default task weight of 0 to something else by setting the ``default_task_weight`` configuration variable.

 .. _notifications: